Max2github/mshgit/other/get-cross-compiler.md

+# Cross-compiling
+This is only for MacOS.

 # Errors while cross-compiling
 When an executable (e.g aarch64-unknown-linux-gnu-gcc) is invoked for the first time, you may get the message that this App cannot be opened.
 If this is the case, search for the executable in the directory of toolchain. -> Right click -> "Open".
 Now your mac should ask you if you really want to open this -> Hit "Open".
 You can close the terminal / kill the program after that.
 Now it should work.

+## windows x86_64 & x86_32:

+    sudo port install mingw-w64

 # aarch64-unknown-linux-gnu
 Download the toolchain from here: (Direct Link)